Kjølsdalen Church: History

-Historically, the Kjølsdalen area was part of the Davik Church parish in Davik municipality.
+Historically, the Kjølsdalen area was part of the Davik Church parish in Davik Municipality.
 During the 1870s, there was some bitter local strife about the location of the church in Davik.
 The people on the north side of the Nordfjorden wanted the church moved across the fjord to Haus (near Kjølsdalen) and the people on the south side wanted it to stay in the village of Davik where it had been for centuries.
 The parish council eventually agreed to move the church site, but this never came to fruition.
 In 1928, an auxiliary cemetery for the parish was built at Kjølsdalen since the graveyard at Davik Church was too small.
 Not long after this, the residents again began to push for a chapel at the cemetery.
 In 1935, the parish agreed to build a chapel by the Kjølsdalen cemetery.
 The parish chose to use architectural drawings made by Hans Fredrik Crawfurd-Jensen and they also hired the company Tennøe & Skaar as the building contractors.
 Construction of the church happened during World War II and the building was consecrated on 13 September 1940–one of the very few churches built in Norway during the war.

 In 1954, the chapel was upgraded to the status of parish church.
-In 1965, the municipality and parish of Davik was dissolved and the Kjølsdalen area joined the neighboring Eid Municipality.
+In 1965, Davik Municipality and its parish was dissolved and the Kjølsdalen area joined the neighboring Eid Municipality.
 In 1978–1979, bathrooms were added to the church using designs by Mathias Nes from the architectural firm Vaardal-Lunde.
 The 1992 New Year's Day Storm caused extensive damage to the church.
 Afterwards, the church was renovated and steel girders were installed to strengthen the church's structure and prevent future storms from causing such damage.
 In 2009, damage from rot was discovered in the church and in 2011, the church was renovated again to remove and replace the rotting structure.